The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: The plain vanilla Hubbard model on the square lattice

 \section{The plain vanilla Hubbard model on the square lattice}

 All the data structures necessary to implement a given model have been introduced in the previous sections.
-Here we show how to implement the Hubbard model by specifying the lattice, the hopping, the interaction, the trial wave function (if required), and the observables.
-Consider the \textit{plain vanilla} Hubbard model written as:
+Here we show how to implement a new model based on the example of the Hubbard model.